By: Marilyn L. Davis

-Staying the same typically means that you will continue experiencing the same types of outcomes.
+Staying the same, in your feelings, attitudes, and situations means that you will continue experiencing the same types of outcomes.
 That choice to stay the same condemns you to the misery of your addiction.

 Too often people rely on their intellect believing that they are smart enough to carry out changes without asking for directions specific to recovery.
 If you consider recovery as a new subject or skill, it can remove some of the false belief that you ought to know what to do.

 The reality is that while you are intelligent, most people do not intuitively know how to do things well the first few times they attempt something.
 Think about the following.
 Do you know how to:

 - Rebuild a relationship with Family and Friends